OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ## Enabling the built-in accessibility features

-OutSystems has a lot of built-in accessibility features, such as creating applications with the right contrast ratio, focus, and skip to content settings.
-To start developing accessible apps, you need to activate the accessibility feature in Service Studio.
-If your app uses complex interactions or design, you may need specific customization and development, covered in [ARIA roles and attributes](aria-roles-and-attributes.md) and [UI Patterns accessibility reference](ui-patterns-accessibility-reference.md).
+OutSystems has many built-in accessibility features, such as creating applications with the right contrast ratio, focus, and skip-to-content settings.
+To develop accessible apps, you must activate the accessibility feature in Service Studio.
+In that case, you may need specific customization and development, covered in [ARIA roles and attributes](aria-roles-and-attributes.md) and [UI Patterns accessibility reference](ui-patterns-accessibility-reference.md).

-To enable the built-in accessibility features in Service Studio, perform the following steps:
+To enable the built-in accessibility features in Service Studio, do the following steps:

 1. Go to **UI Flows** and click on **Layouts**
 1. Expand the layout you're using.